-- 3.9.1.
-In certain areas, space required to construct buildings will require encroachment into RPAs.
-Potential damage cause by foot traffic and associated works can be mitigated by the use of ground protection as specified in BS5837:2012 section 6.2.3.
-To ensure the ongoing survival of the retained trees, this is detailed in the Arboricultural Method Statement and indicated on the Tree Protection Plan where required.
+3.9.1.
+In certain areas, space required to construct buildings or surfacing results in soft ground within retained RPAs exposed outside of the prescribed fencing alignment, potential damage cause by foot traffic and associated works can be mitigated by the use of ground protection as specified in BS5837:2012 section 6.2.3.
+To ensure the ongoing survival of the retained trees, this specification is detailed in the Arboricultural Method Statement and indicated on the Tree Protection Plan where required.